MicrosoftDocs/biztalk-docs/biztalk/core/importing-binding-files1.md

 -   The folders for the responses must exist and be identical on the new computer—or edit the binding file.

 -   PeopleSoft Enterprise system passwords, if present in the configuration, are saved as ***** in the binding file.
-For more information, see [Deployment Limitations](../core/deployment-limitations3.md).

 > [!NOTE]
 >  Deployment overwrites receive location configuration.
 When you deploy a binding file and assembly on a target computer, the send ports and receive locations are replaced with those in the XML binding file when they are imported.